Yasya12/Rock-Paper-Scissor/README.md

 https://www.instagram.com/deepistertalks/

+- Inspired by the game of [deepistertalks]("https://www.instagram.com/deepistertalks/").

-- Inspired by the game of [@deepistertalks]("https://www.instagram.com/deepistertalks/").
+- Inspired by the game of <a href="(https://www.instagram.com/deepistertalks/)" title="page">deepistertalks</a>.

 - Robot icon created by <a href="https://www.flaticon.com/free-icons/robot" title="robot icons">Freepik - Flaticon</a>.